 It was nice to have saved the Owharoa Waterfall side trip for our return trip.
 We couldn’t believe we hadn’t discovered the waterfall before and its always nice to find something new.
-It isn’t very well signposted so take the first road into the hills after the battery.
+It isn’t very well signposted so take the first road into the hills after the battery that you pass when you start riding from Waikino.
 Less than 5 minutes from the trail ( and the main road ) there is a stunning waterfall with what would be a great swimming hole in summer.

 At this point I realised that only one of the adults needed to drive the car back to Waihi, so lucky me got to ride the 8 km back to Waihi all by myself.
 While it didn’t have the stunning scenery of Karangahake Gorge section, it was a lovely ride following the river and at times the historic train tracks.
 This section of the trail was much less popular on the day we rode.

 All in all a great way for us to revisit a part of New Zealand’s history and if you haven’t enjoyed the wonders of the Karangahake Gorge before, it’s a must do.